dolittle/Studio/Source/DevTool/README.md

 ## Todo

-* Fix GitHub action that saves version to read existing file and amend the version info in Microservice.json

 * Tenant configuration
 * Don't show Web related things if Microservice does not have a frontend
 * Honor route segment from vanir for urls